Mobile Homes FPP fees

 Record of Officer Decision

-Adoption of a policy to charge for applications made by a persons to register as a Fit and proper person under the Mobile Home (Requirement for Manager of Sites to be Fit and Proper Person)(England) Regulation 2020.
+Adoption of a policy to charge for applications made by a person to register as a Fit and proper person under the Mobile Home (Requirement for Manager of Sites to be Fit and Proper Person)(England) Regulation 2020.

 Decision made